Red Light Therapy and Fertility - Skin Contact Matters

 Why Skin Contact Is the Fertility Secret Most Red Light Devices Miss

-You know what no one tells you when you're trying everything under the sun (and probably moon) to support your fertility?
-That your flashy red light panel/lamp may not actually be doing the job you bought it for.
-I know.
-Take a breath.
 First things first, don’t shoot the messenger.
-I’ve been in your shoes, scrolling late at night, hopeful, hormonal, and desperate for answers.
-But after immersing myself in this research and my clinical experience, I refuse to let women continue to be hoodwinked for a few affiliate bucks.
-If you’ve been misled into buying a fancy glowing panel or lamp that promised miracles and didn’t deliver, maybe direct your questions to the influencer who sold you that dream.
+I’ve been in your shoes, hopeful, hormonal, and desperate for answers.
+But after immersing myself in this research and my clinical experience, I refuse to let women continue to be hoodwinked for a few affiliate dollars.
+If you’ve been misled into buying a fancy glowing panel or light that promised miracles and didn’t deliver, maybe direct your questions to the influencer who sold you that dream.
 So if you’ve tried red light therapy and thought, ‘this doesn’t work’ - it’s likely not you.
 It’s the tool.
 Or more accurately, how the tool was used.

 Want to learn more about what devices I recommend and how to actually use them?
 Stick with me.
 I’m in your corner - with skin contact and science.